SunLite9/NYC-TAXI/README.md

 3. **Evaluate Models**
    Run the evaluation script to compare BQML and XGBoost.
 4. **Run App**
-Launch the Streamlit dashboard to explore insights and predict fares.
+Launch the Streamlit dashboard or open Power BI reports to explore insights and predict fares.

 ---